September 4, 2019

 Is The New York Mortgage Recording Tax Deductible?

-The mortgage recording is a tax New York State charges “on the privilege of recording a mortgage on real property located within the state.”
-New York City charges its own tax as do other counties.
+The mortgage recording tax is charged by New York State “on the privilege of recording a mortgage on real property located within the state.”
+In addition, New York City charges its own tax as do other counties.

-Remember that “privilege” for which you’re paying the mortgage recording tax?
-It only applies on mortgages on real property.
+Remember that “privilege” for which you’re paying the mortgage recording tax only applies to mortgages on real property.
 That’s a big deal because when you buy a co-op, you’re buying personal property.

-To briefly explain, real property is basically property where you get a deed and own the physical property.
+To briefly explain, real property is where you own a specific piece of real estate.
 For a house, that’s obvious - you’re buying a house.
 Even when purchasing a condo, you own that apartment - that box - within the larger building.
-For co-ops however, you’re buying shares in the building and the right to live in a specific unit.
-No physical property, no deed, no mortgage recording tax.
+For co-ops however, you’re buying shares in the building and the proprietary lease to live in a specific unit.
+Shares and leases are personal property, not real property, so there is no mortgage recording tax.

-Even if you successfully execute a CEMA, you’ll probably still be stuck paying some mortgage recording tax.
-After years of mortgage payments and generally rising property prices, you will likely need a loan larger that what the seller can provide.
+A CEMA is very unlikely to eliminate the mortgage recording tax entirely.
+After years of monthly payments and generally rising property prices, you will probably need a loan larger that what the seller can provide.

 The New York City Register Office collects the mortgage recording tax in Manhattan, Brooklyn, Queens and the Bronx.
 The Richmond County Clerk collects it in Staten Island.